Location of Adventure

 Our Private Leaders

-Round-trip flights to and from Winnipeg and Churchill, accommodations, all meals, beer and wine on the Tundra Lodge, cold-weather gear
+Round-trip flights to and from Winnipeg and Churchill, accommodations, all meals, beer and wine on the Tundra Lodge, dog sledding excursion, cold-weather gear

 including a parka and boots during your trip, services of NHA's professional Expedition Leaders and assistants, some gratuities, all activities/entrance fees, evening wildlife and cultural presentations, all taxes and service charges.

-Travel to and from Winnipeg, distilled or alcoholic beverages on the Tundra Lodge, some gratuities, travel insurance, items of a personal nature (telephone calls, laundry, etc.).
+Travel to and from Winnipeg, distilled or alcoholic beverages at the Tundra Lodge, some gratuities, travel insurance, items of a personal nature (telephone calls, laundry, etc.).

 A polar bear expedition with Natural Habitat Adventures requires very little walking.
 Travelers must be able to walk up/down stairs.
 Our Polar Rover vehicles, designed to travel over the tundra for polar bear observation, can sometimes offer a bumpy ride.
 Travelers must be prepared for below-freezing temperatures and slippery surfaces.